-If anyone needs a quick pick-me-up, it's the American worker.
-If you're lucky enough to still have a job during a recession, then you're probably watching your 401(k) dissolve and bracing for the next round of layoffs.
+If anyone likes a quick pick-me-up, it's the stressed out American worker.
+If you're lucky enough to keep your job during a recession, then you're probably bracing for the next round of layoffs.
 While heavy drinking at the office is frowned upon, nearly everyone can get behind a big bowl of jellybeans.

-Candy consumption in the United States has gone through the roof.
-The New York Times reports that Cadbury's profits were up 30 percent in 2008 and Nestle saw a 10.9 percent growth [source: Haughney].
-These inexpensive, sweet treats provide a necessary break from all of the bad news as well as some hope for struggling dentists.
+Candy consumption in the United States went through the roof during the Great Recession.
+The New York Times reported that Cadbury's profits were up 30 percent in 2008, and Nestle saw a 10.9 percent growth [source: Haughney].
+Inexpensive, sweet treats provide a necessary break from all of the bad news.
+Indeed, during the Great Depression, treats like Snickers, Tootsie Pops and Mars Bars were all invented, and are still enjoyed today [source: Haughney].

 Cosmetics and nail-care businesses also do well during recessions as women look for inexpensive ways to pamper themselves.
 In fact, some economists point to rising lipstick sales as a reliable indicator of a sagging economy [source: Schaefer].

 The bedroom is also an excellent (and free, in most cases) treat during the recession.
-But budget-conscious couples are making sure to avoid any unplanned expenses.
-During the first two months of 2009, contraceptive sales were up 12 percent [source: Gregory].
+But budget-conscious couples make sure to avoid any unplanned expenses.
+During the first two months of 2009, contraceptive sales were up 10 percent [source: Gregory].